radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-3-0.md

 - [API-3508]: Fixed an issue in the Task Manager where tasks failed when going from scheduled to unscheduled and saving.
 - [API-3522,  SQ-911]: Fixed an issue where large (25+ MB) schemas could not be fetched.
 - [API-3523]: Fixed the data source SDC mapping process to skip calls to the SDC API for data sources with no SDC group mapping.
+- [API-3524]: Fixed an issue where the memberOf attribute from Entra ID backends was sometimes not returning all groups.
+Also allow the value of the memberOf attribute to be either a computed DN (matching the location of the groups in the RadiantOne namespace) or the displayname of the groups.
 - [API-3562, SQ-946]: Fixed an issue where schemas were not linked to the data sources when using the migration utility to import the configuration.
 - [API-3559]: Fixed an issue with missing DB changelog script templates.
 - [API-3588]: Fixed an issue so that the "Manage Drivers" page will no longer show built-in JDBC drivers as those are not editable by the user.
 It will only show JDBC drivers that have been manually uploaded by end users.